-Foundation license booklets (and call books) are stocked at the Caltex Service Station which is at 136-138 Main Road Moonah thanks to Clayton VK7ZCR.
-Please note that only cash can be used to pay for call books and foundation manuals at the Service Station or they can be ordered through the WIA, see the Foundation Manual Page.
+Foundation License Handbooks are stocked at the Tasmanian Petroleum Service Station which is at 136-138 Main Road Moonah thanks to Clayton VK7ZCR.
+Please note that only cash ($35) can be used to pay for the Foundation Licence Manuals at the Service Station or they can be ordered through the WIA, see the Foundation Manual Page.

 There are a range of options available to study for amateur radio examinations:

 - A Self Study Manual is available for the Foundation Licence

 - REAST Foundation Licence Training Videos – 10 REAST YouTube videos